Some Cosmological Consequences of Higher Dimensional Klein-Gordon-Rastall Theory: Dynamical System Analysis: Case

-In our model, we have five critical points related to the cosmological eras as follows. \begin{itemize} \item CP1 $(0,0)$:\\ CP1 is always exists for any $w_m$, $\lambda_V$.
-The properties of CP1 can be described by following parameters
+In our model, we have five critical points related to the cosmological eras.
+We denote each critical point ($x_{\phi,c}$, $x_{V,c}$) as CP$i$, where $i=1,2,3,4,5$.
+The variables $x_{\phi,c}$ and $x_{V,c}$ represent the critical values of $x_{\phi}$ and $x_{V}$, respectively.
+The critical points, leading to the right-hand side of Eq. \eqref{eq:xphi} and Eq. \eqref{eq:xv} to become zero simultaneously for $\Lambda = 0$ case, are given as follows: \begin{itemize} \item CP1 $(0,0)$:\\ CP1 always exists for any $w_m$, $\lambda_V$.
+The properties of CP1 can be described by the following parameters

 The value of the equation of state parameter $w_\text{KGR}$ for the scalar field is undefined when $\gamma = 0$.
-Otherwise, $w_\text{KGR} = -1$ such that it mimics dark energy which behaves like cosmological constant.
-Since the energy density of scalar field can be neglected, the role of dark energy is played by the non-conservative of EMT of perfect fluid.
+Otherwise, $w_\text{KGR} = -1$ such that it mimics dark energy which behaves like a cosmological constant.
+Since the energy density of the scalar field can be neglected, the role of dark energy is played by the non-conservative EMT of a perfect fluid.
 The existence and the stability properties of the CP1 point, which describes the universe during the matter-dominated era with coupling between the matter field and geometry via the Rastall parameter, are illustrated in Fig. \ref{fig:cp1}.
 In contrast to the case in general relativity, the stability of this point is determined by the parameters $w_\text{m}$ and $\gamma$.
-There are only two possible outcomes from this point: a past-time attractor (unstable node) and a saddle node.
+There are only two possible outcomes from this point: a past-time attractor (unstable node) and a saddle-node.
 The instability of this point implies that, even though it leads to an accelerating universe, it cannot represent the late-time universe.\\